-In order to deeply understand the cyclicity in geological process, it is necessary to consider its ultimate root: thermodynamics (e.g., Richet et al., 2010).
-The first law of thermodynamics, also known as the Law of Conservation of Energy, states that energy cannot be created or destroyed but can change from one form to another.
+In order to deeply understand the cyclicity in geological process, it is necessary to consider its ultimate root: thermodynamics (e.g. Richet et al., 2010).
+The first law of thermodynamics, also known as the law of conservation of energy, states that energy cannot be created or destroyed but can change from one form to another.
 In this sense, everything in the Universe can be classified as a form of energy, regardless of its physical nature.
 Thus, it is possible to convert energy into any different form, be it a rock, a tree, or a human being.
 When we consider the Law of Conservation of Energy applied to deep time, it becomes possible to define several and constant cycles of energy transformation, such as the rock cycle.
 However, in thermodynamics, the reversibility of natural processes only occurs when they do not lead to an increase in entropy.
-In this way, the cyclicity of geological processes does not show absolute stability, and transformations must be considered at an appropriate time scale.
-That is, both the planet's internal geodynamics and the complex astronomical system can be visualized as spiral cycles that constantly change at different time scales (e.g., Schwarzacher, 1993).
+In this way, the cyclicity of geological processes does not show absolute stability, and transformations must be considered at an appropriate timescale.
+That is, both the planet's internal geodynamics and the complex astronomical system can be visualized as spiral cycles that constantly change at different timescales (e.g. Schwarzacher, 1993).
 This logical construction is similar to the one of perpetual movement of history proposed by Giambattista Vico, in which a new cycle always begins with a remnant of the cycle that ended (Vaughan, 1972).

 It is challenging to think that the Earth itself is a specific product, in time and space, of the cyclic process of formation and destruction of stars, which has been repeated since the beginning of the Universe.
-Different chemical elements are formed at each new cycle and subtly change the star nebulae composition resulting from the great supernova explosions.
-If it were not for the existence of one of these nebulae, with a particular chemical composition inherited from these past cycles, hovering in a specific corner of the Via Lactea 4.6 Ga ago, we would not have the Earth system as we know it today.
-Carl Sagan once said, "we are all made of stardust".
-Stardust on an eternal journey of cyclic transformation.
+Different chemical elements are formed at each new cycle and subtly change the star nebula composition resulting from the great supernova explosions.
+If it were not for the existence of one of these nebulae, with a particular chemical composition inherited from these past cycles, hovering in a specific corner of our galaxy 4.6 Ga ago, we would not have the Earth system as we know it today.
+Carl Sagan famously stated that "the cosmos is within us.
+We are made of star-stuff."
+We are all, then, star-stuff on a deep journey of cyclic transformation.

-Data availability

-No data sets were used in this article
+Data availability.
+No data sets were used in this article.

-Author contributions

-DGCF conceived the presented idea, wrote the manuscript draft, prepared the figures, and made changes to the manuscript according to the reviewers suggestions.
-MK, AJCM, CMSS, GPRG, and AS reviewed and improved the manuscript through corrections and suggestions.
+Author contributions.
+DGCF conceived the presented idea, wrote the manuscript draft, prepared the figures, and made changes to the manuscript according to the reviewers' suggestions.
+MK, AJCM, CMDSS, GPRG, and AS reviewed and improved the manuscript through corrections and suggestions.